Potenza111/Exercises/Next.js_Dev_to_Deployment/dj-events-backend/README.md

-# Strapi application
+# Strapi DJ Events Backend

-A quick description of your strapi application

-Deploying to Heroku (beause project sits in sub folder of main branch)
+Deploying to Heroku (because project sits in sub folder of main branch)

 cd to highest level of branch (in this case, excercises)